HugoLu88/dbt-mlastronomy/README.md

 *By Hugo Lu and Carlos Noble Jesus*

 Welcome to ML Astronomy.
 ML Astronomy is a package that allows you to seamlessly integrate your actuals with predictions, provided they are in your data warehouse of choice already.
-The basic premise of using raw sources (predictions), staging tables (consolidated predictions with actuals) and aggregated tables (aggregated model-level data).
+The basic premise is using raw sources (predictions) to get staging tables (consolidated predictions with actuals) and then to union into aggregated tables (aggregated model-level data) which you surface in a BI tool.

 ![alt text](https://github.com/HugoLu88/dbt-mlastronomy/blob/main/images/staging_data.JPG?raw=true)